VictorTaelin/HOC/ROADMAP.md

 underwhelming in several aspects: scalability, security, UX, as well as economical and political centralization - all of which are important for widespread adoption.
 It is hard to name a layer 1 that could be part of Linux's kernel one day.
-Kindelia will be that.
+Kindelia will be the most efficient and secure execution layer in the world.
+Integrated with Celestia, it will become the most robust layer 1.

-Thanks to HVM, Kindelia's computate and space throughput can be 500x higher than Ethereum, making it capable of hosting massive, real-time online worlds; and, no, that's not relying on layer 2, increased centralization, or complex crypto that greatly impacts UX.
-Moreover, its contracts have their security backed by mathematical proofs, making it the most trustworthy home for these assets.
-These, combined with other design choices that abide to HoC's standard of quality, make Kindelia the most efficient and secure layer 1 in the world.
+Thanks to HVM, Kindelia's computate and space throughput can be 500x higher than Ethereum and FuelVM, making it capable of hosting massive, real-time online worlds on-chain, without relying on layer 2, increased centralization, or complex crypto primitives.
+Moreover, Kindelia contracts can have their code verified by proofs, giving absolute mathematical security - after all, what's the point of unstoppable applications, if they're stopped by a bug?
+These, combined with other design choices that abide to HoC's standard of quality, will make Kindelia the most efficient and secure crypto-computer in the world.
 We believe it has everything it takes to become the Bitcoin of peer-to-peer computers, and the host of the massive metaverses of the future.